Welcome to my website. I hope you will return often to see what is new with Jenny and Pete.

 However, fiction has always remained my first love—especially children’s fiction.
 The launching of The Jenny & Pete Mystery Series is a lifelong dream fulfilled.

-I am currently working on the next book in the series: The Tangled Web: A Mother's Secret.
+I am currently working on the next book in the series: The Mystery of the Confederate Ghost.
+Watch for it sometime in 2014.